-As of January 1, 2022, the administrator of our Flexible Spending Accounts (FSAs) and Health Reimbursement Account (HRA) will change to Optum.
-Optum replaced our current administrators, Discovery Benefits/WEX Health (for Health Care and Dependent Care FSAs) and HealthEquity (for the HRA).
+As of January 1, 2022, the administrator of our Flexible Spending Accounts (FSAs) and Health Reimbursement Account (HRA) changed to Optum.
+Optum replaced our previous administrators, Discovery Benefits/WEX Health (for Health Care and Dependent Care FSAs) and HealthEquity (for the HRA).

 - UofL now uses the rollover provision allowed under IRS rules, which replaces the grace period used in previous plan years.
 If you participate in either of the FSAs, the IRS is allowing rollover of your 2021 FSA funds until December 31, 2022 due to the pandemic.

 - If you participate in the HRA, your balance (up to plan limits) will roll over automatically to Optum.
 You don’t need to take action.

 - If you participate in the PCA High or PCA Low with the Health Reimbursement Arrangement (HRA), you can now use your funds for prescription drug expenses in addition to medical expenses!

 - If you have both the Healthcare FSA and the HRA, you should've received one card from Optum with both account balances loaded.

 - If you missed the HRtalks Benefits-Optum Transition Training, you can view the recording on our HRtalks webpage.

 - If you missed the HRtalks Benefits-Optum Direct Bill Training, you can view the recording on our HRtalks webpage.

 The rollover provision allows you to rollover up to a max $550* of unspent funds to the next plan year.
 A run-out period applies, which gives you three months to submit claims from the previous plan year, after which up to $550 rolls over to the next plan year and can be used for any expenses incurred in that plan year.
 There is no risk of forfeiture of funds up the $550*.